-There’s more to the Toyota Prius than meets the eye.
-It’s well into its fourth generation, and it remains the poster child of the hybrid car segment in many markets, but the range is now broken down into two distinctly different models named Prius and Prius Prime, respectively.
-The former is a regular hybrid, meaning the electric motor makes it more efficient but it can’t power the car on its own.
-The latter is a plug-in hybrid, so it can be — you guessed it — plugged in and its electric motor is powerful enough to move the car on its own for relatively short distances.
+Well into its fourth generation, the 2021 Prius is still the poster child of the hybrid car segment in many markets, but the range is now broken down into two models.
+Called Prius, the first is a regular hybrid, meaning the electric motor makes it more efficient but it can’t power the car on its own.
+Named Prius Prime, the second is a plug-in hybrid, so it can be plugged in and its electric motor is powerful enough to move the car on its own for relatively short distances.

 We associate the Prius with powertrain technology, not in-car technology, but it scores well in the two departments.
-Both models come standard with a digital instrument cluster, a 7-inch touchscreen that displays the infotainment system, Apple CarPlay (finally!) and Amazon Alexa compatibility, and a six-speaker sound system.
+Both models come standard with a digital instrument cluster, a 7-inch touchscreen that displays the infotainment system, Apple CarPlay, Android Auto (finally!) and Amazon Alexa compatibility, and a six-speaker sound system.

 Upmarket trim levels benefit from more features, like a Qi wireless device charger and an 11.6-inch touchscreen with navigation, a JBL sound system, or both depending on the variant.
 Motorists can also add niceties like a HomeLink transceiver and a color head-up display (HUD) at an extra cost, or by selecting more expensive trim levels.